hakoo-gif/shapes_discord_bot/README.md

-## WARNING: DISCORD MAY BAN YOU SINCE SHAPES API GOT BANNED FROM THEIR PLATFORM, MAKE SURE YOU LEFT NO HINT OF THE BOT IN YOUR MAIN ACCOUNT (YOU CAN CREATE BOT ON AN ALT ACC AND USE HOSTING SERVICE)
+# WARNING: SHAPES API IS BANNED FROM DISCORD, YOUR ACCOUNT MAY BE AT RISK IF DISCORD DETECTS THAT YOUR BOT IS USING SHAPES API

-## Setup Instructions
+# Setup Instructions

-### Prerequisites
+## Prerequisites

 - Python 3.8 or higher
 - A Discord bot token (create one at https://discord.com/developers/applications)
 - A Shapes API key and Shape username (obtain from https://shapes.inc)

-### Installation Steps
+## Installation Steps

 1. Clone or download this repository to your local machine.